qualiascript/cat-theory/sections/2_intuitionistic/04_local_ccc.md

 Then, Heyting Categories have the property that any slice of the category, taken as a poset, is a Heyting algebra.
 Thus, Heyting algebras represent a model of intuitionistic logic.
-The initial object is `FALSE`, which implies anything, but in fact every false statement implies everything, including false, and no true statement implies false.
+The initial object is `FALSE`, which implies anything, but in fact every false statement implies everything, including `FALSE`, and no true statement implies `FALSE`.
 Then, we can define the negation operation as simply `NOT X = X IMPLIES FALSE`.
 However, we do not have that `NOT NOT X = X` by necessity.
 This is known as the law of excluded middle, and a Heyting algebra that respects it is a Boolean algebra.